pscompsci/proteus/README.md

 # Stack-based VM

-## Files
+## Components

 * vm.h  - header only core of the virtual machine
-* vmt.c - assembly translator.
-Outputs translated binary file that can be executed (reads in .vmas and outputs .vmbt)
+* proteus.c - runtime execution of .vmbt files
-* vme.c - runtime execution of .vmbt files
+* proteusc.c - assembly translator.
+Outputs translated binary file that can be executed (reads in .pasm and outputs .pb)

 ## Getting Started